opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 ### 3.5.2  Architecture - 2

-In this architecture , the OpenSearch Dashboards backend plugin will handle only the report generation logic and the scheduling functionality will be delegated to a separate Elasticsearch plugin
+In this architecture , the OpenSearch Dashboards backend plugin will handle only the report generation logic and the scheduling functionality will be delegated to a separate OpenSearch plugin

 ![Architecture 2](img/arch_2.png)